doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-i` : indicates install and initialize the 'Lazyman' Neovim configuration

+`-j` : indicates install and initialize the 'Nv' Neovim configuration

 `-k` : indicates install and initialize the 'Kickstart' Neovim configuration

 `-l` : indicates install and initialize the 'LazyVim' Neovim configuration